djl/cmd/README.markdown

 ## Notes
 * shrt can read your current Shortwave files, although Shortwave may not be able to read some of your shrt file, due to the extra features shrt provides.
-* When upgrading to a new version, one may need to update one's bookmarklet.
+* When upgrading to a new version or changing settings, an update to your bookmarklet may be required.
+* shrt is not optimized at all, probably nowhere near the speed it could be.
 * JavaScript is required.

+## Todo
+* Multiple named arguments.
+* Nested arguments.